-Members of the CRC will receive training and education on this subject annually and this policy will also be evaluated periodically.
+Members of the CRC will receive training and education on this subject annually, and this policy will also be evaluated periodically.

-For privacy, consistency and other reasons, admissions decisions involving criminal history shall be made by the centralized CRC and not at individual College locations.
-All campus locations are expected to abide by this policy and process.
+For privacy, consistency, and other reasons, admissions decisions involving criminal history shall be made by the centralized CRC.

 Readmission